pauljohnston2025/breadcrumb-mobile/manual.md

 The phone hosts a tile server for the watch to query tiles from.
 The tiles downloaded are cached locally on the phone for use with offline map support.
 To stop the tile server (and stop getting the 'tile server running' notifications), you need to close the app, not just background it. ie. open recent apps draw on android and swipe the app away to close it.

 Tile Server Enabled - enable/disable the tile server.
 You may want to disable the tile server if you are using a templated url on the watch, and not using the companion app to host offline tiles.
 This will remove some notifications, and not start the tile server process.
+Tile Type - Different ways of sending tiles to the watch, note: full colour may need a smaller tile size on the watch (64 was too large in some of my testing).
 Add Custom Server - Manually configure a tile server for use on the companion app, this tile server will be added to the  'Select Server' dropdown.
 Select Server - Select the tile server you wsh the companion app to serve tiles from.
 Auth Token - will be used for any tile server that specifies '{authToken}' in the template url.